 - Commitment to safe recruitment, selection and vetting procedures.

 - An annual review of all policies and procedures.

-- Children and parents are informed of the Child Protection and Safeguarding Policies and associated policies and procedures which promote children’s safety and welfare ie anti-bullying policy, code of conduct, induction policy for juniors, students with learning difficulties and disability policy.
+- Children and parents are informed of the Safeguarding Policies and associated policies and procedures which promote children’s safety and welfare ie anti-bullying policy, code of conduct, induction policy for juniors, students with learning difficulties and disability policy.

 The Designated Safeguarding Lead and Welfare Officer is Hilary Desvernay.
-The Designated Safeguarding Team consists of Kathryn Hawken, Rebecca Richards and Sharon Thompson.
+The Designated Safeguarding Team consists of Philip Parker, Kathryn Hawken, Rebecca Richards and Sharon Thompson.

-Any safeguarding concerns will be responded to by the DSP and the response recorded.
+Any safeguarding concerns will be responded to by the DSL and the response recorded.